driftAbout/whiteboard_challenges/challenge_32/README.md

   ### Recursive And Fibonacci

-  My recursive function is O(n).
-I'm not sure why this is not an ideal solution.
+  Even though my recursive function is O(n), it has the potential to cause a stack overflow, depending on the size of n.

   >## Solution